As an Amazon Associate I earn from qualifying purchases.

-A good chickpea salad is great for either a vegetarian/vegan main meal, or a side dish to a meat-based main course.
-This particular chickpea salad recipe uses summer fresh ingredients you’ll enjoy on a hot day, regardless of whether you use canned chickpea or cook them from dry yourself.
+A good chickpea salad is great for either a vegetarian/vegan main meal or a side dish to a meat-based main course.
+This particular chickpea salad recipe uses summer fresh ingredients you’ll enjoy on a hot day, regardless of whether you use canned chickpeas or cook them from dry yourself.

 Questions About Chickpeas

 Over the last eleven years of food blogging, I’ve gotten many questions about chickpeas in general.
 And if you google chickpeas, you’ll see that many folks have the same questions that have been asked here of me.
 So I’ll address some of them here.

 Yes, they are!
 The fiber in chickpeas keeps you full for longer, and with fewer calories than some other foods we might turn to when hungry.

 Is It OK To Eat Chickpeas Every Day?

 Yes and no…. and it all depends.
 It will depend on how much you eat every day.